askn37/euboot/README.md

 - USB bootloader for AVR-DU series.
 - Uses standard USB-HID/CMSIS-DAP/EDBG protocols and is recognized as a `jtag3updi` device by AVRDUDE<=8.0.
-- Fast memory read/write speeds, close to the limits of USB Full-Speed.
+- Fast memory read/write speeds, close to the limits of USB-HID Full-Speed.
 - Footprint is less than 2.5KiB.

 ## Reasons for development